fsoubelet/toychain/docs/Getting_Started.md

 docker run --init --rm -p 5003:5000 blockchain
 ```

-You can then play around by POSTing to `/nodes/register` to add all your running instances to one another's networks, POSTing transactions, mining new blocks, and resolving the blockchain.
+You can then play around by **POST**ing to `/nodes/register` to add all your running instances to one another's networks, **POST**ing transactions, mining new blocks, and resolving the blockchain.

 Refer to the `Functionality` section of this documentation for more information.